Happy Birthday (Finn Wolfhard album): Background and promotion

-To support the album, Wolfhard embarked on "The Objection!
-Tour" in June 2025.
-The tour began on June 05 in Los Angeles, California (one day before the album's release day) and was scheduled to conclude on September 16 in Atlanta, Georgia.
-The tour visited North American and Canadian cities.
-Specifically: Los Angeles, San Francisco, Portland, Seattle, Vancouver, Chicago, Minneapolis, Detroit, Brooklyn, Philadelphia, Baltimore, Washington D.C., and Atlanta.
-Wolfhard announced the dates for the European leg of the tour in July 2025.
-The tour was to visit Europe in the fall.
-Specifically, in Paris, Amsterdam, Berlin, Cologne, Manchester, Glasgow, Dublin, and London.
-The tour was set to comprise a total of 23 dates.
+To support the album, Wolfhard embarked on The Objection!
+Tour in June 2025.
+The tour began on June 5 in Los Angeles, California, and was scheduled to conclude on September 16 in Atlanta, Georgia.
+Wolfhard announced fall dates for the European leg of the tour in July.
+The tour comprised 23 dates in total.

 Reception

 Consequence described the album as "an album of tape-saturated indie rock that pulls from Elliott Smith, Ben Lee, Daniel Johnston, and some garage-punk loudness for good measure."

 Tim Sendra of AllMusic noted, "The only thing holding Happy Birthday back from being classic is its brevity and maybe lack of ambition; other than that, the quality of the songs, the impact of the vocals, the excellent production, and his ability to reference the past without aping it combine to make it a superb start for a promising solo career."

 Kerrang! rated the album four out of five, describing it as "only a dyed-in-the-wool music geek could have made, and that's a beautiful thing."
 DIY, rating it three and a half stars, stated, "the nine song album offers fans a glimpse into the world of Wolfhard, all via fuzzy indie and alternative country."

 John Aizlewood of Mojo assigned it a rating of three stars and remarked, "The string-laden but lo-fi 'You' offers yet another direction and the result is an album that, in the best sense of the term, is all over the place."